Clan Rising

 What does the surname Walsh mean?

-Descriptive — 'the Welshman'.
-Walsh translates the Gaelic Breathnach, which in turn translated the Old French le Waleys — applied by Norman record-keepers to the Welshmen and Welsh-Marchers who joined Strongbow's invasion force in 1169.
-By the 13th century the descriptive byname had hardened into a hereditary surname for at least four entirely separate Welsh-Norman families on Irish ground — none related to each other, all called the same thing by their Irish neighbours.
+Descriptive, 'the Welshman'.
+Walsh translates the Gaelic Breathnach, which in turn translated the Old French le Waleys, applied by Norman record-keepers to the Welshmen and Welsh-Marchers who joined Strongbow's invasion force in 1169.
+By the 13th century the descriptive byname had hardened into a hereditary surname for at least four entirely separate Welsh-Norman families on Irish ground, none related to each other, all called the same thing by their Irish neighbours.
 Anglicised back from Breathnach to Walsh in the early modern period; Brannagh and Brannock are the surviving variants of the Gaelic form.
+Walsh is the fourth most common surname in Ireland, and uniquely among the top five, it is not Gaelic at all in origin.

 Where does the Walsh family come from?